junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Placed on the Union Calendar, Calendar No. 734.
 - 2018-09-12 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-943.
 - 2018-09-12 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-943.
+- 2018-09-25 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Chabot objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2018-09-25 — Considered as unfinished business. (consideration: CR H8821)
+- 2018-09-25 — Considered under suspension of the rules. (consideration: CR H8810-8812)
+- 2018-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6369.
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. Chabot moved to suspend the rules and pass the bill, as amended.
+- 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 5 (Roll no. 401). (text: CR H8810-8811)
+- 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 5 (Roll no. 401).(text: CR H8810-8811)